MethodsAndPractices/vsteam/.docs/Add-VSTeamWorkItemField.md

 ```

-Here the first command in the pipeline gets the WorkItem types "Test Case", "Test Plan" and "Test Suite" and passes them Add-VsteamWorkItemField.
+Here the first command in the pipeline gets the WorkItem types "Test Case", "Test Plan" and "Test Suite" and passes them to Add-VsteamWorkItemField.
 This time the command uses the full reference name "Custom.Office" sets a default value and marks the field as a required value.
 To avoid the confirmation prompt, -Force is used.

 ## PARAMETERS

 ### -AllowGroups
 Allows an identity field to be set to a group identity.
 Does not apply to other field types.

 ```yaml
 Type: SwitchParameter